Research Team

 Poland’s National Science Center (NCN) Research Projects

-2024–2027: “Gender Gaps in Political Participation: Gender Equality and Gender-Role Attitudes in Europe
+2024–2027: “Gender Gaps in Political Participation: Examining the Relationships Between Gender Equality and Gender-Role Attitudes in Europe, 1999 – 2021” (PI, “Sonata” grant)

-2021–2024: “Fragmentation of Women’s Organizations and Women’s Political Power Worldwide, 1999–2020” (PI, “Sonatina” grant)
+2021–2024: “Fragmentation of Women’s Organizations and the Expression of Women’s Political Power Worldwide, 1999–2020” (PI, “Sonatina” grant)

 2020–2021: “Political Voice and Economic Inequality across Nations and Time” (Postdoctoral Scholar, “Opus” grant)